 Phragmites (Photo by Wikimedia Commons)

-Common reed is a large perennial grass that grows up to five metres tall.
-Although it grows in all wetlands, it is often found growing in roadside ditches.
+Phragmites (also known as common reed) is a perennial grass that grows up to five metres tall.
+It grows in wet and damp habitats, and is often found growing in roadside ditches.

 How is it identified?

-Although it grows in all wetlands, it is often found growing in roadside ditches.
-Common reed is identified by its leaves, which are blue-green in colour and wider than one centimetre and grow in sheaths adhered to the stem.
+Phragmites is identified by its leaves, which are blue-green, wider than one centimetre and grow in sheaths attached to the stem.
 The flowers, which appear in late summer, grow in a dense cluster.

 How does it grow?

-Its seeds are easily wind-dispersed, thereby allowing common reed to further invade other habitats.
+Its seeds are easily wind-dispersed, allowing it to further invade other habitats.

 Where does it grow?